 A poor man that oppresseth the poor is like a sweeping rain which leaveth no food.

-Poverty does not make men charitable, noble, or virtuous!
+Poverty does not make men charitable, noble, or virtuous.
 Solomon observed poor men being cruel and stingy to other poor men, which he considered a perverse practice.
-And he saw poor men given authority or riches becoming merciless tyrants in abusing their power over former peers.
+And he saw also poor men given authority or riches becoming merciless tyrants in abusing their power over former peers.
 This is vanity and insanity.
-He, who ought to remember his former state and show tender kindness, grinds them instead for his arrogant greed.
+He, who ought to remember his former state and show tender kindness, grinds the poor instead for his arrogant greed.